-Fellowship - Form 0 5 - FiT's Self-Assessment Please provide YOUR last name: Drogoszewski Please provide YOUR first name: Amanda Please provide Mentor name: Sample Only- Please What dates does this assess ment cover do wyn loadh/dfyreom urs with the FIT in the lead of care does in a assessment cover?
-Nease be exact as this # must match up with your mentor's ust have 130+ hours of 1:1 mentorship in direct patient care, with at least 110 of these hours with the FIT in the lead of care.
-How many 1:1 mentored how urs took place in this assessment period with the FiT observing his/her FAAOMPT credentialed mentor?

-Please provide a detailed self-assessment of your current status and development in each of the categories below.
+Please provide YOUR last name: Drogoszewski Please provide YOUR first name: Amanda Please provide Mentor name: Sample Only- Please What dates does this assess ment cove do, wyn Load h/d fyr om Orientation Course urs what the H1 m the lead care loes only assessment wer?
+Sease be exact as this # must match up with your mentor ust have 130+ hours of 1:1 mentorship in direct patient care, with at least 110 of these hours with the FiT in the lead of care.
+How many 1:1 mentored hou urs took place in this assessment period with the FiT observing his/her FAAOMPT credentialed mentor?
+Dlease provide a detailed se If-assessment of your current status and development in each of the categories helow